citizenkanineapp/citizenkanineapp/danraskin_code_review.md

 4. Working with and implementing 3rd party services
 5. Collaborative process and design

-Sections 1, 2, and 5 showcase how I've worked with other peoples' code.
+Sections 1, 2, and 5 showcase ways I've worked with legacy code.
 The base code in sections 1 and 2 were initially written by colleagues during phases 1 and 2 of development.
 Sections 3 and 4 showcase my sole authorship and implementation.
+Section 5 is a brief example from a separate project.

 ## 1. Refactoring legacy code and frontend feature development
 My client asked to me reproduce a function originally performed in the [Route component](https://github.com/citizenkanineapp/citizenkanineapp/blob/main/src/components/Mobile/Route/Route.jsx) in the [MapView component](https://github.com/citizenkanineapp/citizenkanineapp/blob/main/src/components/Mobile/MapView/MapView.jsx).
 I knew I wanted to refactor some of the existing code into a child component and impliment in the MapView.
 The UI of MapView involves a suite of interacting component state variables.
 At first I struggled to allocate awareness of these component state variables between MapsView, DogCheckinModal and CheckIn components.
 My solutions involved refactored existing code for DRY principles and modularity, and writing original functionality that properly handles both the data layer and the component state layer.